-Research into treatment for secondary breast cancer
+Research and clinical trials for breast cancer

-Secondary breast cancer means the cancer has spread elsewhere in the body.
-This is also called advanced or metastatic breast cancer.
 Sadly, secondary breast cancer can’t be cured.
 But treatment aims to control the disease and give a good quality of life for as long as possible.

 Go to Cancer Research UK’s clinical trials database if you are looking for a trial for breast cancer in the UK.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.